This is the third post in a series on Boston’s angels.

 The Sumner Tunnel was the first of three underwater passages under Boston Harbor.
 It carries traffic from Logan International Airport and Route 1A in East Boston to the city, where it has two exits.
 One travels under route I-93 and emerges on the west side of the highway near the Haymarket Subway Station.
 The other routes traffic to route I-93 North and Storrow Drive.

 What does this traffic engineering have to do with angels?
 Well, you’ll find two of these celestial creatures above the decidedly un-celestial entrance to and exit from the Sumner Tunnel in East Boston.
-The bronze reliefs are of two angels, each holding a vintage roadster in her outstretched hands and flying in opposite directions.
+The bronze reliefs depict two angels, each holding a vintage roadster in her outstretched hands and flying in opposite directions.
 Their wings lift behind them and their hair and garments blow back from the speed of their passage.

 The Sumner Memorial Tunnel angels were sculpted by Joseph Arthur Coletti in 1934, when the cars the angels carry were the height of automotive design.